PartMan7/PartBot/CONTRIBUTING.md

 - `PS_OWNER`: The username of the Bot owner.
 Only affects the default help message and credits.
 - `PS_ADMINS`: A comma-separated list of users on PS to give admin access to.
 - `DISCORD_TOKEN`: The login token to use for the Discord account.
 Leave blank to disable Discord.
-- `MONGO_URL`: The MongoDB connection URL.
+- `DB_MONGO_URL`: The MongoDB connection URL.
 Leave blank to disable database access/usage.

 ## Running